majidmalekan/bazorg/README.md

    cd <project-directory>
    ```

-2. Run Docker on your os:
+2. Run Docker on your os

 2. Install Vendor:
    ```bash